machingclee/2020-11-11-deep-learning-study/README.md

 ### Python Code Formatter Config
-As I will be using `autopep8`, I am pleased with the formatting except that its max line per with is too small, here is how we config it:
+As I will be using `autopep8`, I am pleased with the formatting except that its max line per width is too small, here is how we config it:

 - Create .pep8 at the top level directory of the project
 - Write: